How to Buy a Japanese Kitchen Knife (Without Getting Ripped Off)

 Amazon Japan (best for overseas buyers)

 Sounds boring.
 But Amazon Japan has the best prices on mainstream brands like Tojiro, Kai, and Fujiwara.
-A Tojiro DP Gyuto 210mm goes for about ¥5,500 (~$37).
-The same knife on Amazon US? $85.
-That's not a typo.
+A Tojiro DP Gyuto 210mm currently runs ¥12,000–¥16,500 (~$80–110) — still meaningfully less than what the same knife sells for through Western retailers, and the gap widens as you move up the range.

 Kappabashi Street, Tokyo (if you're visiting)